Night Guards for Teeth Grinding

 Stop Teeth Grinding by Wearing a Comfortable Night Guard

-Before Dr. Chau prescribes a night guard, he will evaluate you to make sure that you do indeed have bruxism.
+Before Dr. Patton prescribes a night guard, he will evaluate you to make sure that you do indeed have bruxism.
 If so, he will provide you with a customized retainer that you should place in your mouth after brushing your teeth at night.
 If you are still having problems with teeth grinding after wearing it for a while or you have already developed TMJ, he will present you with additional treatment options.

 - Choose foods with a softer texture